Full CV

 Key attributes: mentoring, research, polar fieldwork, safety, risk management, collaboration, advocacy

-The role had strong risk management, field leadership, and safety components.
+• Four voyages with RV Kronprins Haakon in Arctic pack ice during winter, spring and autumn – travelling up to 87.5 degrees north.
+I managed equipment logistics, set field program priorities, trained and mentored sea ice researchers in the field.
+I worked with NPI’s logistics team on risk analysis and management, field leadership, and safety components.
 I developed and helped shape risk assessments.
-I was responsible for continuous assessment of operational sea ice safety, finding safe routes and leading small groups in unexplored sea ice terrain.
-I also worked as a dedicated polar bear guard assisting other research teams.
+I was responsible for planning field activities, continuous assessment of operational sea ice safety, finding safe routes, leading small groups in unexplored sea ice terrain and working as a polar bear guard.

 Related portfolio work